112523chen/112523chen/README.md

 # Hi there, I'm Alex  👋

-I'm a data science student and apsiring data engineer that has worked to connect people with data in investigator and engineer roles.
+I'm a data science student and aspiring data engineer who connects people with data in investigator and engineer roles.

 ### More About Me